garngalaxy/BME-Project/README.md

 - Use SAM to generate and visualize segmentation masks based on the detected keypoints
 - Process images that involve object detection, keypoint extraction, and segmentation masks to achieve detailed image analysis.

+### Create interface with Gradio
+An input image undergoes the `predict_image` function to generate an output image by:
+- Using a trained YOLOv8 model to generate boxes (with labels) and keypoints.
+- Using SAM to overlay masks on the image based on the boxes and keypoints from the YOLOv8 model